 When the prosecution is obliged to request a re-trial without the opportunity of fully considering the case, a review of the decision should be made promptly by the Unit Head upon the criteria previously set out.
 That review should be completed within 14 days if the defendant is on bail, or 7 days if the defendant is in custody.

-The question of whether to seek a re-trial should be referred to the Unit Head.
+The question of whether to seek a re-trial should be referred to the Unit Head or Head of Division.

-Any question of a second re-trial should be referred for a decision by the CCP or (Legal Director in London), through the Unit Head.
+Any question of a second re-trial should be referred for a decision by the Chief Crown Prosecutor.

 Generally, magistrates are obliged to reach a verdict.
-Where possible, an uneven number of justices should sit to adjudicate so that any question of failure to agree should not arise (Stones 1 - 47).
+Where possible, an uneven number of justices should sit to adjudicate so that any question of failure to agree should not arise.
 However, if a trial is heard before an even number of magistrates, there is a possibility that they will be equally divided about the verdict.

-In such circumstances, the court of its own motion should adjourn the case for re-hearing by another bench of magistrates if it cannot agree upon a verdict: Bagg v Colquhoun (1904) 1KB 554.
+In such circumstances, the court of its own motion should adjourn the case for re-hearing by another bench of magistrates.

 Review should take into account the factors listed above where a jury fails to agree on a verdict.